 - Excellent cosmetic result with minimal scarring

 - Excellent intraoperative visualization

-- Efficient and faster performance of operations
+- Efficient and precise performance of operations

 - High level of patient acceptance

-The RIWOspine education program offers excellent opportunities to learn about full-endoscopic techniques for spine surgery and interventional percutaneous spine pain therapy.
+The RIWOspine education program offers excellent opportunities to learn more about full-endoscopic techniques for spine surgery and interventional percutaneous spine pain therapy.